nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 students without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The Application needs to have proper documentation and user guide so that users can understand how to use the application.
-5. The Application should allow users to create and customize their profiles, including preferences for shortcuts, views, and layouts, to enhance the user experience.
+5. The Application should allow users to customize the color scheme to enhance the user experience.
-6. The Application should be able to handle multiple windows at the same time.
-7. The Application should comply with the specific policies and regulations of the university regarding data storage, security, and access control.

 ### Glossary